Herman Cohen: B-movie producer

+British films and distributor

-In the 1960s and 1970s, he began producing horror films in the United Kingdom, working with such stars as Joan Crawford in Berserk! and Trog, and Jack Palance in Craze.
-In 1961, he returned to his roots in Detroit, purchasing the Fox Theater he had worked for in his youth.
-By the late 1970s, Cohen was working more in writing and distribution than in film production.
+Starting in 1959, he began producing horror films in the United Kingdom, working with such stars as Joan Crawford in Berserk! and Trog, and Jack Palance in Craze.

+By the late 1970s, Cohen was working more in writing and distribution than in production.
 He founded Cobra Media, a domestic distribution company, in 1981.

+Death

-Cohen died of throat cancer on June 2, 2002, at age 76.
+Cohen died of throat cancer at Cedars-Sinai Medical Center on June 2, 2002, at age 76.